FluxML/GeometricFlux.jl/README.md

 Suggestions, issues and pull requsts are welcome.

-Note: Flux, Zygote, ZygoteRules, IRTools, CuArrays should use master branch.
+Note: Flux should use master branch.

 ## Installation